yaqwsx/CppLink/README.md

 # Building

 To build CppLink you need Bison, Flex, Cmake >= 2.8 and Clang >= 3.6.
-Make sure Clang is set as compiler for Cmake.
-Then run `mkdir build; cd build; cmake ..; make` to compile CppLink.
+Run `mkdir build; cd build; cmake ..; make` to compile CppLink.
 CppLink translator binary is located in `build` directory.

 # Authors